Revrath/bullet-hell-game-SDL/README.md

 # bullet-hell-game-SDL

-2D bullet hell game made in SDL 2.0 with custom graphics.
-It's working, however it's more like prototype - there is no actual objective other than dodging bullets.
+2D bullet hell game made in SDL 2.0 with simple self-made graphics.

-Student project made for first semester of Computer Science, uploaded to GitHub later.
-Code could be cleaner using OOP, but it was discouraged during first semester.
+Student project made for the first semester of Computer Science, uploaded to the GitHub later.
+Code could be cleaner using OOP, but it was discouraged during the first semester.